publicinnovation/openorg/chapters/2_need-and-opportunity.md

 >"According to recent U.S. employment statistics, the Capital Region’s government workforce is one of the largest per capita of any metropolitan region in the United States.
 Government has been a valuable contributor to the Region’s economy and there is little question that the presence of government has dampened the effects of past economic downturns.
 In the face of current economic and financial realities, however, forecasts call for flat to negative employment in the government sector for the foreseeable future (p.
 28)."

 Even an optimistic outlook means that one-in-four residents will work in the public sector ten years from now (today, it’s almost one-in-three).
 The California Legislature literally would need to relocate the state capital to another region in order to make a meaningful dent in our share of public sector employment.
+Fostering a strong innovation environment must include changing the culture of government.

 So what’s the state of trust in government?
-Although trust in government is greatest at the local level–where it's closest to the people, distrust in state government has a negative impact on how the Capital region is perceived.
+Although trust is greatest at the local level–where it's closest to the people, distrust in state government has a negative impact on how the Capital region is perceived.

 [INSERT TRUST IN GOVERNMENT CHART]

 When it comes to government performance, we consistently accept the fact that public agencies are laggards in adopting new ideas.
 We just expect that government is not capable of keeping up with the pace at which the rest of the world is changing, much less do we believe that government could lead the way in the development of breakthrough innovations.

 And yet, we live in an era of disruption.
-When legacy companies fail to adapt their business models to new market conditions, consumers demand more and startups enter the marketplace with an ability to cannibalize market share at an unprecedented pace.
+When legacy companies fail to adapt their business models to new market conditions, startups can enter the marketplace and not only cannibalize market share faster than at any other point in history, but create new value networks and markets in the process.
+This is known as disruptive innovation.

 According to Harvard Professor and former Mayor of Indianapolis, Stephen Goldsmith:

 >"With a structure designed for a simpler time, government has become ill-equipped to handle the complex task of solving our increasingly intractable social challenges.
 Even more fundamentally, though, government now must deliver its assistance not through traditional rule-bound hierarchical programs but through effective civic entrepreneurs operating in dense social and community networks (p. xxvi)."

-Our expectations are changing.
+The same trends we're seeing in the tech sector are just beginning to impact the public sector becuase our expectations are changing.

 ## C. Root Causes

-To guard against misuse of public funds, reformers of the early 20th Century brought in a new wave of rules and systems that place restrictions on how resources could be allocated.
+To guard against misuse of public funds, reformers of the early 20th Century brought in a new wave of rules and systems that restrict how resources could be allocated.
 In addition to strict accounting principles, disclosure and transparency were believed to be the best way of protecting against abuses.
 In former U.S. Supreme Court Justice Louis Brandeis’ words,“If the broad light of day could be let in upon men’s actions, it would purify them as the sun disinfects.”

 Bureaucracies serve an important purpose by enabling accountability.
 But accountability for what?
 Rules, hierarchy, and specialization are input-driven features to efficiently allocate decision-making and responsibility.
 For example, if fiscal mismanagement occurs, bureaucratic structures allow political leaders to assign blame.
-In fact, it was Woodrow Wilson - the father of public administration - who first proposed separating politics from administration to protect the public trust from abuses.
+In fact, it was Woodrow Wilson–the father of public administration–who first proposed separating politics from administration to protect the public trust from abuses.
 Similarly, Frederick Taylor’s principles of scientific management assumed that every process has a single, optimal method.

 Today, we know that bureaucracy comes with a significant tradeoff in the context of organizational culture.
 According to scholar James Q. Wilson: